ZilantRobotics/libperiph/README.md

 ## Usage

-You can either use the repository as submodule in your project or copy only the required drivers.
+You can either use the repository as a submodule in your project or copy only the required drivers.

 Typically, each driver has `.c` and `.h` files.
 Include them into your project.
-For specific usage details please refer to the corresponded README.md file in the driver folder.
+For specific usage details please refer to the corresponding README.md file in the driver folder.

 ## For developers